How do I issue a bulk upload to a DynamoDB table?

 AWS Data Pipeline

-If the data is in Amazon Simple Storage Service (Amazon S3), you can use Data Pipeline to export to DynamoDB.
+If the data is in Amazon Simple Storage Service (Amazon S3), then you can use Data Pipeline to export to DynamoDB.
 Data Pipeline automates the process of creating an Amazon EMR cluster and exporting your data from Amazon S3 to DynamoDB in parallel BatchWriteItem requests.
 When you use Data Pipeline, you don't have to write the code for the parallel transfer.
 For more information, see Importing data from Amazon S3 to DynamoDB.

 To upload data to DynamoDB with Amazon EMR and Apache Hive: